JennyXieJiayi/UnifiedSSR/README.md

-# UnifiedSSR: A Unified Framework of Sequential Search and Recommendation
+# (WWW '24) UnifiedSSR: A Unified Framework of Sequential Search and Recommendation

 This is the Pytorch implementation of UnifiedSSR for joint learning of user behavior history in both search and recommendation scenarios.